mycoboco/beluga/deps/ocelot-1.1.0/doc/cdsl/dwa.md

 The range of _unsigned_ `dwa_t` values is [0, `dwa_umax`] and that of _signed_
 one [`dwa_min`, `dwa_max`].
 These objects, even if not constants, are intended to play roles of macros from `<limits.h>`.
-Note that their type is qualifed as `const` to preclude accidental chage on their values.
+Note that their type is qualifed as `const` to preclude accidental chage on the values.

 ### 2.3.
 Conversion from and to native integers